 DFW Medical Massage PLLC & Action Fitness – Service Definitions

-This glossary of service definitions is provided in order to clarify the meaning of technical terms used on this site for specificity.
-Please do not hesitate to ask for further clarification.
+This glossary of service definitions provides clarification of the meanings of technical terms used on this site for specificity.
+Please do not hesitate to ask for further information.

 Deep Tissue Massage Therapy

-Similar to Swedish massage, but the deeper pressure is beneficial in releasing chronic muscle tension.
-The focus is on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).
+Similar to Swedish massage, but the deeper pressure of Deep Tissue Massage adds benefits when releasing chronic muscle tension.
+Therefore the therapy focuses on the deepest layers of muscle tissue, tendons and fascia (the protective layer surrounding muscles, bones and joints).

 A chair designed for the purpose of massages.
 Traditional massage chairs allow easy access to the head, shoulders and back of a massage recipient.

 Begins with a postural assessment by a Medical Massage Therapist.
 Above all a Medical Massage Therapist must have an advanced level of understanding of muscles & their functions in order to perform an accurate assessment.
 Likewise required are Certifications in several modalities for the purpose of correcting the postural deviations causing the pain or discomfort, restricted posture or range of motion ETC.

 A safe and very effective hands-on technique involving application of gentle sustained pressure into the Myofascial connective tissue restrictions to eliminate pain and restore motion.
 This essential “time element has to do with the viscous flow and the piezoelectric phenomenon: a low load (gentle pressure) applied slowly will allow a viscoelastic medium (fascia) to elongate.

 Myoskeletal Alignment Technique (MAT)

 A type of bodvwork which blends the principles of osteopathy and structural integration to relieve chronic pain, and to reduce the potential for the emergence of pain which could become chronic over time.

 Manual Lymphatic Drainage (MLD)

 A type of gentle massage intended to encourage the natural drainage of the lymph, which carries waste products away from the tissues back toward the heart.